awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-kendra-datasource.md

 # AWS::Kendra::DataSource<a name="aws-resource-kendra-datasource"></a>

-Specifies a data source that you use to with an Amazon Kendra index\.
+Creates a data source connector that you want to use with an Amazon Kendra index\.

-You specify a name, connector type and description for your data source\.
+You specify a name, data source connector type and description for your data source\.
+You also specify configuration information for the data source connector\.

 ## Syntax<a name="aws-resource-kendra-datasource-syntax"></a>